Home » Academics » Counseling Department

 Working Papers

 New York State Employment certificates are required for all workers who are less than 18 years old.
-Applications for working papers are available in Nurse Valentine’s office.
+Applications for working papers are available in the Nurse’s office.
 The application requires a parent/guardian signature and a health form to be signed by the applicant’s physician verifying they had a physical examination within the past year.
 It is not necessary to have a job before obtaining the working papers.

 Counseling Links